geiz123/yt-dlp-wrapper/README.md

 Example: `pyinstaller test.py --hidden-import='PIL._tkinter_finder'`

 ## Windows
+!
+Need to install `ffmpeg` for tool to work.

 Add `-w` so it won't open a command prompt when it run

 Example `pyinstaller VideopDownloader.py --hidden-import='PIL._tkinter_finder' -w`